chikashimiyama/Udacity_VR_High_Immersion_Puzzler/README.md

 ### Implementing the sketch in Unity

-Based on the draft on the right in the photo, I made two icons with Inkscape, installed a true-type font, and downloaded a free image of a treasure box.
+Based on the draft on the right in the photo, I made two icons with Inkscape, installed a true-type font, and downloaded a free image of a treasure chest.
 Using these materials, I implemented two UI panels shown below.

 ![](img/implmentation.PNG)

+The treasure chest image is downloaded from the [clipart-libarary](http://clipart-library.com/clipart/kiKo6jadT.htm).

 After several iterations and based on feedbacks from testers, I decided to make the panel transparent, so that the UI doesn’t disturb the atmosphere of the VR space too much.
 On the contrary, I used very vivid red color to emphasize the play and rewind buttons.
 At the end, I conducted a user test and checked if the functions of “play” and “rewind” buttons are understandable for the user.